bgamari/ghc-wiki-import/more-depth.md

-Possible presentation topics for Friday.  **If you'd like to see more on one of these, add your name to the line.**
+Possible presentation topics for Friday.  **If you'd like to see more on one of these, add your name to the line.
+Or add a new item'''
+**

 - How the renamer works